Mentors

 Jay stopped at the top of the block and looked down a boulevard of antique-looking streetlamps on black-iron posts growing from the strip of manicured grass and stone edging.
 As he paused, the lamps flicked on in the dwindling twilight and a soft, cool beacon swept out and touched the picket fences and modest gardens that graced every ivy-covered brick home-front on the street.

 Jay waited while his eyes adjusted, and the street materialized against the now almost complete darkness.
-Living rooms lit up like candles from behind heavy, drawn curtains as figures moved about silently within; characters in a stage play unfolding in front of an audience of one.
+Living rooms lit up like candles from behind heavy, drawn curtains as figures moved about silently within; characters in a stage play unfolding in front of this audience of one.

 A lone owl called overhead in the soft evening air; a silver squirrel raced home along a fence rail; a gate creaked open and clicked shut somewhere at the end of the block, beyond the lights - and Jay stood helpless and empty in an instant of sudden and utter peace.

 Jay spoke to the owl in the darkness.
 “Well, as someone dead could’ve said, ‘There’s always a perfect time for stupid.’”
 The thought seemed somehow deep, and profound, but didn’t make him feel any better about what he was about to do.
 So, he tried another thought, another approach.
 “Run for it!” a voice cried out far away in the back of his mind.”
-The call from inside him sounded better, but it still didn’t help…he ignored it.
+This call from deep inside him sounded more sensible and altogether better and more helpful…Jay ignored it.

 What was clear to him was that he was not going to go back to Saint Catherine’s and the Monk’s kingdom with nothing to show for this night, so he pushed open the heavy door and stepped into the house, walked down a dark hallway, climbed a badly lit set of stairs to an upper floor and found an open door waiting for him.